Basic Piano Chords (and Some Advanced Ones) for Beginners

 Remember, you can use this same technique on any key of the piano.
 You just need to figure out the major scale, and put numbers to each note in that scale. (hint: use the shortcut/pattern at the top of this page.)

-The next few basic piano chords we go over contain 4, 5 or more notes.
+The next few chords we go over contain 4, 5 or more piano notes.
 You’ll see we introduce the 7th note into the mix and also the 9th note.

 But we only numbered 8 piano notes in total.
 So how do we get the 9 note?
 We just continue the numbering up the scale.